meshplay/meshplay/docs/pages/extensions/meshmap/sharing-a-design.md

 ---
 layout: default
 title: Sharing a Design
-abstract: Sharing a design lets you make your content visible to any anonymous visitor of meshery.io/catalog and any Meshery Cloud user.
+abstract: Sharing a design lets you make your content visible to any anonymous visitor of meshplay.io/catalog and any Meshplay Cloud user.
 permalink: extensions/sharing-a-design
 language: en
 display-title: "false"